-One of the reasons we use your personal information is to enable you to use Latch—for example, to unlock your Latch device; share access with friends, family, and trusted services; control smart home devices, and provide an access history of who accessed your space.
+One of the reasons we use your personal information is to enable you to purchase and use Latch Products and Services—for example, to ship your orders from the Latch Store; unlock your Latch device; share access with friends, family, and trusted services; control smart home devices, and provide an access history of who accessed your space.

-When you contact us with a query or an issue, we may use information from your device, user account, activity logs, prior communications with us, and access history to help diagnose the problem and provide effective assistance.
+When you contact us with a query or an issue through any of our support channels, including phone, email, or chat in the Latch App, we may use information from your device, user account, activity logs, prior communications with us, and access history to help diagnose the problem and provide effective assistance.
 For example, we may use your address to identify where a device is not working or your Latch device information in order to investigate any issues with that device.

 We may send you communications about our products from time to time, such as announcing new features, letting you know about industry news, or sending you offers for trusted services that you may find useful, such as discounts on pet care or housekeeping.
 If you do not wish to receive these notifications, you may opt out of them from within the email, text message, or Latch’s products and services.

 We never share your personal information to third parties for the purposes of marketing or advertising to you.